-Prior to operating any chair lift for the winter ski season or for the summer season, each lift is inspected by personnel from the NH Tramway Division and by representatives from our insurance carrier.
+Prior to operating lifts for the winter ski season or for the summer season, each lift is inspected by the NH Tramway Division and by representatives from our insurance carrier.

 During the operating season, chair lifts are inspected daily and are ridden by Mount Sunapee maintenance staff to observe the alignment of the sheave trains and haul rope.